trinodb/benchto/benchto-driver/README.md

---activeBenchmarks BENCHMARK_NAME,... - list of active benchmarks (default: all benchmarks) --activeVariables VARIABLE_NAME=VARIABLE_VALUE,... - list of active variables (default: no filtering by variables) --executionSequenceId SEQUENCE_ID - sequence id of benchmark execution
+--activeBenchmarks BENCHMARK_NAME,... - list of active benchmarks (default: all benchmarks) --activeVariables VARIABLE_NAME=VARIABLE_VALUE,... - list of active variables (default: no filtering by variables) --executionSequenceId SEQUENCE_ID - sequence id of benchmark execution --timeLimit DURATION - amount of time while benchmarks will be executed
 ```

 ## Benchmark descriptor